Pretty-Good-Freedom-Tech/bounties/neo4jrelay.md

 [nostrDB testdata, profiles](http://git.jb55.com/nostrdb/file/testdata/profiles.json.html)

+## data model

-## neo4j node types
+### neo4j node labels

 - NostrUser; properties: pubkey, personalizedPageRank
 - NostrEvent; properties: eventId, kind, created_at, author, replaceable (boolean)
 - NostrRelay; properties: url

-## neo4j edge types
+### neo4j edge types

 NostrUser to NostrUser
-- FOLLOW
-- MUTE
-- REPORT- should include report type
+- FOLLOW; see [NIP-02](https://github.com/nostr-protocol/nips/blob/master/02.md); properties: eventId, created_at, which are the event id and its timestamp of the kind 3 event which added this follow
+- MUTE; see kind 10000 events described in [NIP-51](https://github.com/nostr-protocol/nips/blob/master/51.md); properties: eventId, created_at, which are the event id and its timestamp of the kind 10000 event which added this follow
+- REPORT; see [NIP-56](https://github.com/nostr-protocol/nips/blob/master/56.md); properties: reportType (spam, nudity, etc); eventId

 NostrUser to NostrEvent
 - author (IS_THE_AUTHOR_OF)

-NostrUser to replaceable NostrEvent
-- author (IS_THE_AUTHOR_OF)
+- PROFILE

 NostrEvent to NostrEvent
 - REACTION; see [NIP-25](https://github.com/nostr-protocol/nips/blob/master/25.md)